memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 repository](https://github.com/memfault/interrupt/tree/master/example/fwup-architecture).
 While discussing every line in details is outside of the scope of this conversation, I want to highlight a few patterns I have learned over the years.
-These include ways to package firmwar images, write them to flash, share data between programs, and more!
+These include ways to package firmware images, write them to flash, share data between programs, and more!

 This posts builds upon many ideas previously written about on Interrupt.
 If you